 Instruction at the College is delivered in English.
 Students must be able to read, write, speak, understand, and communicate in English on a high school proficiency level.
-This requirement could be demonstrated by having proof of high school diploma or its equivalent.
+This requirement can be demonstrated by having proof of high school diploma or its equivalent.
+Passing the Wonderlic SLE Entrance Exam with the minimum passing score for the program establishes the necessary level of English language proficiency for the respective program.
 The College does not offer English as a Second Language (ESL) instruction.